 Not all of the limbs of yoga will suit everyone but they do provide pointers to a healthier lifestyle.
 Health is abused now at an increasing earlier age and symptoms of disharmony are left unchecked.
 People try to limit the pain of a missing component to their lives through the acquisition of things.
 The relief however is only temporary as the next acquisition takes over and the need for more things drives the ego.
 I learnt a while ago that there are three paths to this life to walk.
 The first is the path of the humble and gentle soul.
 These tend to favor a more solitary or monastic lifestyle with inner introspection.
 These souls are almost indifferent to the world and have divorced themselves from it.
 The second path is the path of the worldly wise.
 They feel some part of their life is unfulfilled and the pain is dulled with the constant acquisition of more material things.
 They are in this world and feel that they are of this world.
 The third path is of the fringe dweller, the person who does not fit mold one or two.
 These people tend to have had a troubled life but try to rise above the Maya of this world.
 They strive for some tangible spiritual experience and find their own way.
 In essence they did not divorce themselves from this reality but realized that this reality had divorced itself from them.

-My hope is that holistic therapies will continue to grow in value as the medical model is replaced with treating the energy body as a first response.
-However the agenda by the pharmaceutical companies of keeping us sick needs to change as do our priorities and values in life all of which are challenged at times of acute illness.
+My hope is that holistic therapies will continue to grow within health care.
+This will increase value as the medical model is replaced with treating the energy body as a first response.
+However, the agenda by the pharmaceutical companies of keeping us sick needs to change as do our priorities and values in life all of which are challenged at times of acute illness.
 Pranayama in its myriad of forms can help regulate breathing in asthma and manage endocrine and exocrine systems.
 Kriya can calm the mind and purify the different sheaths if practiced regularly.
 Patients can undergo surgery with hypnosis instead of anesthesia and the list of benefits goes on and on.

 The world of Quantum physics and the holographic field are now indicating what treatment may be possible for the future i.e. vibrational and sub atomic manipulation of energy by prayer and intent.
 Whatever the direction is yoga will play an increasingly important role in western medicine as it does in the eastern countries however the change will have to be embraced by the public which have been conditioned over the last eighty years to not question the medical model.